-Within the terms and conditions of the College's funding agreement with the ESFA, the Governing Body is required to prepare financial statements which give a true and fair view of the financial performance and position of the College for the relevant period.
+Within the terms and conditions of the College's accountability agreement, funding agreements and contracts with ESFA and DfE, the Governing Body is required to prepare financial statements which give a true and fair view of the financial performance and position of the College for the relevant period.
 The Governing Body must also prepare a strategic report which includes an operating and financial review for the year.
 The bases for the preparation of the financial statements and strategic report are the Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's College Accounts Direction and the UK's Generally Accepted Accounting Practice.
+In preparing the financial statements, the Governing Body is required to: